0xPolygon/polygon-docs/docs/pos/how-to/bridging/ethereum-polygon/ethereum-to-matic.md

 ...
 ```

-Next, let's write our custom function that takes in the data we'd like to pass on to Polygon and calls syncState
+Next, let's write our custom function that takes in the data we'd like to pass on to Polygon and calls `syncState`.

 ```jsx
 function sendState(bytes calldata data) external {